Ezandora/Lylefarm/README.md

 Usage
 ----------------
-Type "lylefarm 300" into the graphical CLI, to farm for 300 adventures.
+Type "Lylefarm 300" into the graphical CLI, to farm for 300 adventures.